jjvanzon/JJs-Reference-Architecture/Code Style.md

 __Reason:__

-Unused code might clutter your vision or may make the suggestion that it was outcommented in error (for a test).
+Unused code might clutter your vision or may make the suggestion that it was outcommented in error.

 #### FileOpen, FileMode, FileAccess and FileShare